zendesk/ruby-kafka/README.md

 )

 # A producer buffers messages and sends them to the broker that is the leader of
-# the partition a given message is being produced to.
+# the partition a given message is assigned to.
 producer = kafka.get_producer

 # `produce` will buffer the message in the producer.